-Orthorexia or orthorexia nervosa is the name given to a condition which involves a compulsive preoccupation or obsession with dietary purity.
+Orthorexia or orthorexia nervosa (ON) is the name given to a condition which involves a compulsive preoccupation or obsession with dietary purity.
 There may be preoccupation with the composition and origin of food.
 Priority may be given to biologically pure foods, which may contribute to significant diet limitations.

 Attention to a “pure” diet becomes problematic when it is an obsession that has a significant negative impact on a person’s life.
 Whereas anorexia nervosa and bulimia nervosa are marked by a chronic concern for the quantity of food being consumed, orthorexia is characterised by an over-concern with the quality of the food consumed.